1.800.476.0016 SE HABLA ESPAÑOL

 Mood changes: Lithium is a mood stabilizing agent, and therefore, any changes in mood should be monitored.

-In extreme circumstances, drowsiness, muscular weakness, poor coordination, ringing in the ears. and/or blurred vision.
-Patients with bipolar illness may also experience weight gain, mental sluggishness, problems with memory, or the development of skin conditions, such as psoriasis and acne.
+In extreme circumstances, drowsiness, muscular weakness, poor coordination, ringing in the ears, or blurred vision.
+Patients with bipolar illness may also experience weight gain, mental sluggishness, concerns with memory, or the development of skin conditions, such as psoriasis and acne.

-Blood poisoning is also a big concern with lithium, but is more likely in prescribed brands than in over-the-counter lithium orotate.
-Prescribed brands have higher amounts of the drug in each dose, and are usually not in the form of orotate, meaning that the absorption rate is low, and therefore higher levels of lithium are needed to offer the desired effect.
+Blood poisoning is also a big concern with lithium, but is more likely in prescribed brands than over-the-counter products like lithium orotate.
+Prescribed brands have higher amounts of the drug in each serving, and are usually not in the form of orotate, meaning that the absorption rate is low, and therefore higher levels of lithium are needed to offer the desired effect.
 In this sense, lithium orotate is much safer than offer forms of lithium because they are not as concentrated.

-If taking lithium for an extended period of time, one should be aware of the possibility of developing hypothyroidism, a condition where kidney functioning is impaired from removing substances out of the blood.
+If taking lithium for an extended period, one should be aware of the possibility of developing hypothyroidism, a condition where thyroid functioning is impaired.
 Again, this is more the case when taking non-orotate forms of lithium, due to absorption capacities.

 • You have a prescribed mental imbalance such as bipolar disorder or schizophrenia.
-In these cases, first consult with your health care provider for more information.
+In these cases, consult with your healthcare provider for more information.

 • You are pregnant or nursing.